openstack/neutron/doc/source/devref/rpc_callbacks.rst

 A few resource which can benefit of this system:

-* security groups members
-* security group rules,
-* QoS policies.
+* QoS policies;
+* Security Groups.

-Using a remote publisher/subscriber pattern, the information about such resources could be published using fanout queues to all interested nodes, minimizing messaging requests from agents to server since the agents get subscribed for their whole lifecycle (unless they unsubscribe).
+Using a remote publisher/subscriber pattern, the information about such resources could be published using fanout messages to all interested nodes, minimizing messaging requests from agents to server since the agents get subscribed for their whole lifecycle (unless they unsubscribe).